 Waterfall Model.
 In the waterfall model of software development, the development process begins with requirement analysis and then flows through other phases of development: design, implementation, testing, integration, and maintenance.
 With this model, the communication between the users and the software developments may be concentrated into a few phases.
 There is heavy communication at the beginning of the development process to ensure that requirements are well defined and clear to the developers.
 The developers then move forward on development through a specific phase, interacting with the users again once a full deliverable has been reached.
-Successful waterfall development depends on the users being very clear about their requirements at the start of the project, as well as on the software development process.
-Waterfall development is often criticized as not them at the beginning of the development process.
+Successful waterfall development depends on the users being very clear about their requirements at the start of the project, as well as on the software developers' confidence that they understand the requirements given to them at the beginning of the development process.
 Waterfall development is often criticized as not being flexible enough to adapt to the real world environment, where full requirements may not be known at the beginning.